Crime in Victoria: Crime statistics

+Offence rates had generally declined between 2017 and 2022, with a notable dip in the immediate post-COVID-19 period.
+However, the trend has reversed since 2023.

 Massacres of Aboriginal Victorians

 Though often not recorded as crimes at the time, numerous crimes were perpetrated against Aboriginal Victorians throughout the colonial period.
 Among the most heinous of these crimes were massacres.
 The following list tallies the better documented massacres of Aboriginal Victorians.
 The information provided below is based on ongoing research 'Violence on the Australian Colonial Frontier, 1788–1960' undertaken by the Australian Research Council.